mongodb/leafygreen-ui/packages/typography/README.md

 ## Loading MongoDB Fonts

-See [tokens documentation](https://github.com/mongodb/leafygreen-ui/blob/main/packages/tokens/README.md#loading-mongodb-fonts) for docs on ow to load fonts into your app
+See [tokens documentation](https://github.com/mongodb/leafygreen-ui/blob/main/packages/tokens/README.md#loading-mongodb-fonts) for docs on how to load fonts into your app

 ## Example